pinterest tag

 Photo by Pascal Bernardon on Unsplash

 Approximately a two-hour drive north of Clearwater, you’ll reach the charming village of Valemount.
 Nestled in the valley between the Monashee, Cariboo, and Rocky Mountains, Valemount offers an array of outdoor activities and stunning natural beauty.
-For adventure seekers, the nearby Mount Robson Provincial Park, home to the highest peak in the Canadian Rockies, provides excellent hiking trails, breathtaking views, and endless Instagram-worthy spots.
+For adventure seekers, the nearby Mount Robson Provincial Park, home to the highest peak in the Canadian Rockies, provides excellent hiking trails such as the Berg Lake Trail, breathtaking views, and endless Instagram-worthy spots.

 Valemount old railway museum